An easy recipe for a keto fruit cake that tastes wonderfully nutty and rich without being cloyingly sweet.

 - Pecans make a good substitute for walnuts in this recipe.

-This cake is perfect as a breakfast, snack, or dessert.
-It's great all by itself.
-If you're serving it for dessert, you can top it with a dollop of keto whipped cream if you wish.
+This cake is perfect as a breakfast (with coffee or iced coffee), snack, or dessert.
+It's great all by itself, but if you're serving it for dessert, you can top it with a dollop of keto whipped cream.

 Once completely cool, wrap the cake in cling wrap, and then in a layer of foil.
 Wrapped this way, it keeps in the fridge for 4-5 days.
-I cut a slice and warm it slightly in the microwave before enjoying it, for just a few seconds.
+I cut a slice and warm it slightly in the microwave for a few seconds before enjoying it.

 You can also freeze the whole wrapped cake or freeze individual slices in a freezer bag, separated with wax paper squares.